splunk/public-o11y-docs/gdi/opentelemetry/deployments/otel-deployments.rst

 * :ref:`deployments-pivotal-cloudfoundry`

-See also the install options for each platform:
+See also the install options available for each platform:

 * :ref:`collector-kubernetes-intro` and :ref:`otel-install-k8s`
-* :ref:`collector-linux-intro` and :ref:`otel-install-linux`
+* :ref:`collector-linux-intro` and :ref:`otel-install-linux`, including instructions on how to deploy using Ansible, Chef, Puppet and Salt
-* :ref:`collector-windows-intro` and :ref:`otel-install-windows`
+* :ref:`collector-windows-intro` and :ref:`otel-install-windows`, including instructions on how to deploy using Ansible, Chef and Puppet